approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 * The `data-callback` attribute registers the callback function to receive the Google reCAPTACHA token
 * The `data-action` attribute registers the action identifier with the Google reCAPTACHA token which can be verified once the token is checked by the API or Approov backend

-Now that we have made the Google reCAPTCHA script as the one handling the click events in the `HELLO` and `SHAPE` buttons we need to remove their current listeners for the `click` event in `app.js`.
-We also named the `fetchHello()` and `fetchShape()` as the callbacks to receive the reCAPTCHA token, therefore we will need to update them in `app.js` to handle the new parameter.
+Now that we have made the Google reCAPTCHA script trigger off the click events in the `HELLO` and `SHAPE` buttons we need to remove the listeners for the `click` event in `app.js`.
+We also used `fetchHello` and `fetchShape` as the callbacks to receive the reCAPTCHA token, so we will also need to change them to handle the new parameter.
 The next section will show how to do it.

 #### Javascript changes to implement Approov with reCAPTCHA